What Forex Regulation Actually Protects You From

 Compensation Schemes: Reality vs Assumption

 In some regulated regions, compensation schemes exist to protect clients in case of broker insolvency.
-However:
+The UK's FSCS, for example, covers eligible claims up to £85,000.
+Similar schemes exist in other jurisdictions with varying limits.

 When Regulation Matters Most